matthiasmullie/mullie.eu/_posts/2014-11-12-why-your-code-doesnt-scale.md

 Cache can come in many forms: a memcached or redis server, disk cache, temporary cache in memory...
 All that matters is that reading the result from it is faster than executing it again.

-Not that introducing caching will increase the complexity of your codebase.
+Note that introducing caching will increase the complexity of your codebase.
 Not only do you now have to read & write data from & to multiple places, you also need to make sure they're in sync and data in your cache gets updated or invalidated when data in your storage changes.

 # Network